 ASH: Still one of the best looking manga being released in English right now.

 SEAN: Given the huge popularity of Sword Art Online, and the slightly less huge but still pretty good popularity of Accel World, Yen On licensing a new Reki Kawahara novel series seems obvious.
 This one’s even in hardcover, so is getting the deluxe treatment.
 It’s called The Isolator, and seems a bit more sci-fi/aliens than his other series.

-MELINDA: Honestly, I had no idea about these!
+MJ: Honestly, I had no idea about these!
 Well, count me in!

 SEAN: As for Sword Art Online itself, Vol. 2 of the Progressive novel series takes us into uncharted waters: this hasn’t been adapted in anime or manga form yet.
 It apparently has elves!

 On Yen Press’s manga front, we have the first volume of Alice in Murderland.
 Given it’s Kaori Yuki, I’m sure the pile of corpses that will no doubt stack up as the series goes on will be exquisite.

 SEAN: And continuing with Alices, Are You Alice? has hit nine volumes and still doesn’t know.

 Barakamon has its 5th volume of small town life and occasional calligraphy.

 ASH: Barakamon has really started to grow on me.

 SEAN: Bloody Cross just announced it’s ending in Japan, but I think we still have a few volumes to go here.
 This is the 7th.